ignite/cli/docs/docs/guide/04-blog/03-update.md

 can be useful for correcting mistakes or updating the content of a post as new information becomes available.

-Finally, you created the `UpdatePost` method, which is called whenever the blockchain processes a message requesting an update to a post.
-This function helps ensure that any changes to posts are properly recorded and tracked within the blockchain.
+Finally, you implemented the `UpdatePost` method, which is called whenever the blockchain processes a message requesting an update to a post.